AkiqkI/videogamesales/README.md

 ## 🤝 Let’s Connect

-If you’re working on data science for games, digital commerce, or consumer analytics, I’d love to connect and collaborate!
+If you’re working on data science I’d love to connect and collaborate!